Lesson Worksheet: Uniform Circular Motion Mathematics

 An airplane needed to change direction from a bearing of to a bearing of .
 It did this by banking at an angle of to the horizontal.
 The banking maneuver caused the airplane to travel in a horizontal circular arc so that, after 30 seconds, it was pointing in the right direction.
 Given that the plane’s speed was 359 km/h throughout the maneuver, find the two possible values of .
 Give your answers correct to one decimal place.
 Take .

 A particle of mass lies on a rotating rough disk away from its center, where the coefficient of friction between the particle and the disk is .
 Given that the disk is rotating horizontally at a constant angular speed about its vertical axis and that remains at rest relative to the disk when , find .
 Consider the acceleration due to gravity to be .

-On his way home, James came across a traffic circle of radius 18 m while driving in his car.
+On his way home, Mason came across a traffic circle of radius 18 m while driving in his car.
 Suppose he drove round the traffic circle at 26 km/h, determine his acceleration correct to two decimal places.

 A bend in a road follows a horizontal circular arc of radius 107 m.
-At what angle to the horizontal should the road be banked so that a car travelling at 16 km/h experiences no frictional force perpendicular to its direction of motion?
+At what angle to the horizontal should the road be banked so that a car traveling at 16 km/h experiences no frictional force perpendicular to its direction of motion?
 Give your answer correct to one decimal place.
 Take .

-A bead of mass 55 g was threaded on a wire.
-The wire was bent into a circular hoop of radius 0.99 m.
+A bead of mass 55 g is threaded on a wire.
+The wire is bent into a circular hoop of radius 0.99 m.
 The bead moves around the hoop at a constant speed of 4.5 m/s.
 Given that the hoop lies in a horizontal plane, find the vertical component and the horizontal component of the reaction force acting on the bead due to the wire.
 Take .

 An athlete goes around a circular track at 3.7 m/s.
 If the radius of the track is 19 m, how long does one lap take?
 Round your answer to one decimal place.